 The user is also allowed to look at graphs made with EMA, in shock dyno mode.
-To turn on this mode, user has to exit testing window by pressing Cancel button in the top, then locate button, and from "data mode" drop down menu, select the shock dyno data mode.
+To turn on this mode, us Cancel sting window by pressing Cancel button in the top, then locate button, and from "data mode" drop down menu, select the shock dyno data mode.